 There are several tearooms and other refreshment places around the green.
 London bus 246 to Bromley leaves from the stop by Water Lane, and buses to Sevenoaks from the stop opposite.
 Buses to Oxted leave from the stop outside the Kings Arms Hotel (along the main road to the left, where there are more refreshment places).

-In 60m keep left, ignoring an exit onto Hosey Common Lane.
-In a further 150m the path veers left and drops steeply downhill.
-Go all the way down to the bottom and leave the estate through the main visitor entrance.
+- The path eventually veers left and drops steeply downhill.
+Go all the way down to the bottom and leave the grounds through the main visitor entrance.

-At the next junction fork right, staying on the bridleway.
+- At the next junction fork right, staying on the bridleway.
 In 250m keep ahead at a major path crossing, then fork left.
 After briefly merging with the GW veer left onto a narrow footpath which comes out onto the B269 near its junction with Goodley Stock Road.
 Head west along the B269 for a short distance and turn left up the driveway to Greystones.
 Bear right past the house onto a footpath which leads down to a lane.
-Turn right onto this, then fork left onto a footpath which goes along the side of Scearn Bank and eventually back up to the B269 at Limpsfield Chart.
-Go diagonally across a small common towards the Carpenters Arms.
+Turn right onto this, then fork left onto a footpath which goes along the side of Scearn Bank.
+At the end turn right onto Trevereux Hill and follow this lane up to the B269 at Limpsfield Chart.
+Go diagonally across a small common to the Carpenters Arms.

 The final set of path junctions is tricky.
 Essentially you will soon be veering left onto a footpath which emerges onto the B269 close to its junction with Goodley Stock Road.
-If you go astray and come out onto this minor road (a long straight road running north-south), turn left onto it and then turn right at its T-junction with the B269.
+If you go astray and come out onto this long straight minor road running north-south, turn left onto it and then turn right at its T-junction with the B269.

 - Cross the busy main road with great care, trying not to be distracted by the fine views ahead across the Weald.
-Turn right to walk alongside it: although the traffic is coming from behind there is slightly more space for pedestrians on this side of the road.
+Turn right to walk alongside it: although the traffic is coming from behind there is slightly more room on this side of the road.
 100m past the junction with Goodley Stock Road, and just before the road sign welcoming you to Surrey, turn left off the road into the driveway to Greystones, signposted as a public footpath.